Skip to main content

 Notification to start or stop deducting student loan repayments

-HMRC will in turn contact you by sending you a ‘start notice’, either by post or by an internet notification if you are registered to use HMRC's PAYE Online for Employers service or you use software.
+HMRC will in turn contact you by sending you an SL1 or PGL1 ‘start notice’, either by post or by an internet notification if you are registered to use HMRC's PAYE Online for employers service or you use software.
+This will have the plan type that must be operated.

 If you are to stop making deductions, HMRC will send you a ‘stop notice’.